-OH has become the craigslist master, finding free stuff in the ads that he needs to finish construction on our house.
-Not just bay windows, but hardwood doors, a complete closet system, even lumber.
+He has become a Craigslist master, finding free stuff in the ads that he needs to finish construction on our house.
+Not just bay windows, but hardwood doors, a complete closet system, even lumber!

 And one of the things he recently found for free is a wheelchair.
-It doesn’t have its footrests, but when the humanitarian who was offering 4 free, used wheelchairs learned that I have M.S., he told OH that he would reserve the best one for me.
+Granted, it doesn’t have its footrests, but when the humanitarian who was offering four free used wheelchairs learned that I have MS, he told my husband that he would reserve the best one for me.

-Ever since we went to Bellingham and used the borrowed wheelchair, I have realized how useful a wheelchair is to accommodate us together.
-While I do have my scooter, a wheelchair allows OH to stabilize himself while pushing me.
+Ever since we flew to Bellingham and used a borrowed wheelchair, I have realized how useful it is to accommodate us together.
+While I do have my scooter, a wheelchair allows him to stabilize himself while pushing me.

-When I was diagnosed in 1991, I was told to go home and start preparing to be in a chair soon.
-I even saved some ratty Chuck Taylor Converse hi-tops to wear while in the wheelchair so that people wouldn't see me and feel pity, that everyone would know I used to be able to walk.
+When I was diagnosed in 1991, I was told to go home and start preparing to be in a wheelchair soon.
+I even saved some ratty, Chuck Taylor Converse®️ high-tops to wear while in it so that everyone would know I used to be able to walk.

-Now the wheelchair is folded up in the living room corner, calling to me.
-I’m always aware and worried when I am hobbling around that I will fall down.
+Now our new/old wheelchair is folded up in the living room corner, calling to me.
+I’m always worried when I am hobbling around that I will fall down.
 It’s tempting to know that I could be less stressed about it by sitting down.

-The author Nancy Mairs who chronicles her M.S. in books like Waist-High in the World: A Life Among the Nondisabled recounts that she had a serious fall on her head then decided she would “give up walking" after she “had another such mishap.”
+The author Nancy Mairs who chronicles her MS in books like Waist-High in the World: A Life Among the Nondisabled, recounts that she had a serious fall on her head then decided she would “give up walking” before she “had another such mishap.”

 However I don’t want to “give in” to the deterioration prematurely.
 And “sitting on your ass” is synonymous for being lazy.
 So how will I know when it’s time?